 Another mistake that is commonly made is placing the tackless strips too close together on the riser and tread.
-Each strip should be nailed to the wood 1/2 inch from the crotch or place where the tread meets the riser.
-Additionally, the pins facing up on the strip should be angled towards the crotch as well.
-To get an accurate placement, use a consistent guide such as 2 pieces of strip glue together.
+Each strip should be nailed to the wood 1/2 inch from the inside corner where the tread meets the riser.
+Additionally, the hooks facing up on the strip should be angled towards the corner as well.
+To get an accurate placement, use a consistent guide such as 2 pieces of the strip together.
 You’ll get the right position every time.

 When installing the padding atop the wood, don’t cover the strips with it.
 Staple it to the wood butted right up against each strip.
 Don’t pre-measure and cut each piece either.
-You want the padding to be a little slack where it drapes over the stair nosing.
-Also, be sure to cut the padding to a width the same as the tackless strips, not the carpet.
+You want the padding to be a little slack where it wraps over the stair nosing.
+Also, be sure to cut the width of the padding to the same length as the tackless strips and not to the width of the carpet.

 Carpet Installation Mistakes

 By far the most challenging part of the job is correctly installing the runner itself.
 If you pre-cut the carpet to length, make sure you add the measurement of the total amount of tread, riser, and around each nosing from the beginning of the runner to the end.
 Don’t neglect to add 3 inches per thread to account for the padding and to give yourself some room for error.